LibrariesHacked/librarieshacked-web-content/articles/wutheringhacks.md

 Newcastle Libraries held a hack day on 9th April - **Wuthering Hacks**.

-The event and motivations are blogged about, [Releasing and re-using library data](https://librariestaskforce.blog.gov.uk/2016/04/12/releasing-and-re-using-library-data/), by Aude Charillon on the Libraries Taskforce blog.
+The event and motivations are blogged about in [Releasing and re-using library data](https://librariestaskforce.blog.gov.uk/2016/04/12/releasing-and-re-using-library-data/), by Aude Charillon on the Libraries Taskforce blog.

 ## The data

-The event was preceded with an unprecedented amount of public libraries Open Data being released.
+The event was preceded with an unprecedented amount of public libraries open data being released.
 This is still listed and available on the Newcastle Council open data site.

 - [Newcastle Open Data - Libraries data sets](https://www.newcastle.gov.uk/your-council-and-democracy/open-data-and-access-information/open-data/data-sets/libraries-data-sets)